nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 ## Exercises

-We are approaching at the end of this post, but the fun has _just_ started. 🤩
+We are approaching the end of this post, but the fun has _just_ started. 🤩

 I have prepared a couple of simple features you can implement to our twitter clone.
 Most of them are easy, others may require some extra effort from your side, especially if you are a beginner in JS and Node.js.
 But definitely it's a good start.